CDCgov/tostadas/docs/user-guide/custom_metadata_guide.md

         * 0.0 to "0.0"

 * String --> Float / Integer:
     * Casts the literal representation of the value to a float number
     * If the string is a whole number, but converting it to a float (string --> float), then it will automatically append the value with ".0" (i.e. "8" to 8.0)

+!!! note
-    ** NOTE: if you are doing string --> integer and provide a float literal ("8.0"), then Python will NOT be able to convert it to 8
+    If you are doing string --> integer and provide a float literal ("8.0"), then Python will NOT be able to convert it to 8.

 ## When Do Checks/Changes Not Proceed